MileHacker Logo

 • Explore ruins and village.

-• Allow 2-3 hours for a half--day trip.
+• Allow 2-3 hours for half of a-day trip.

 Mandinga

-A picturesque fishing village famed for its fresh seafood restaurants founded on stilts over a beautiful lagoon.
+A picturesque fishing village famed for its fresh seafood restaurants constructed on stilts over a beautiful lagoon.
 Mandinga stands known for its serene boat tours through winding mangrove channels, ideal for birdwatching and enjoying the tranquil natural environment.

 Visit Information